-For 19 consecutive years, through Monex Grupo Financiero, we have received recognition from the Great Place to Work Institute as one of the Best Companies to Work for in Mexico.
+For 20 consecutive years, Monex Grupo Financiero has received recognition from the Great Place to Work Institute as one of the Best Companies to Work for in Mexico.
 In addition, Grupo Financiero Monex has also received recognition as one of the Best Companies to Work for in the Financial Services and Insurances Sector.
-In 2021, Monex got the 1st place in the ranking "in challenging times" of companies with 500 to 5,000 collaborators.
+In 2022, Monex got the 17th place in the ranking of companies with 500 to 5,000 collaborators.

-We have run a program of Addictions-Free Company for 20 years, for which we also receive an annual recognition.
+We have run a program of Addictions-Free Company for 21 years, for which we also receive an annual recognition.

-We have implemented Corporate Social Responsibility practices and, for 17 years, our financial group has been granted the Socially Responsible Company Award by the Centro Mexicano para la Filantropía (CEMEFI) and the Alianza por la Responsabilidad Social Empresarial (ALIARSE).
+We have implemented Corporate Social Responsibility practices and, for 19 years, our financial group has been granted the Socially Responsible Company Award by the Centro Mexicano para la Filantropía (CEMEFI) and the Alianza por la Responsabilidad Social Empresarial (ALIARSE).
 In order to grant this badge, CEMEFI performs an analysis of the information proving the 120 indicators of Corporate Social Responsibility, as well as an analysis of the results of the diagnosis on the performance of our company in four basic areas such as Quality of Life in Business, Business Ethics, Community Linkage, and Care and Environmental Preservation.
 Likewise, it has received the Recognition of Best Practices of Social Responsibility on four occasions.